carlonicolo/snake_pygame/README.md

-# snake_pygame
+# SNAKE

-Arcade game snake in python
+Simple version of Snake arcade game in python using pygame library.